-Our payment of cash dividends will be subject to, among other things, our financial position and results of operations, available cash and cash flow, capital requirements, and other factors.
+Our payment of cash dividends will be subject to, among other things, declaration by the Board of Directors of the Company our financial position and results of operations, available cash and cash flow, capital requirements, applicable corporate legal requirements, and other factors.
+If the Company fails to meet expectations related to dividends, its stock price may decline and which could have a material adverse impact on investor confidence and employee retention.
 These and other factors may also affect the continuation of, or activity under, our previously announced stock repurchase program.
 Failure to pay cash dividends could cause the market price of our common stock to decline.
 The discontinuance of, or lack of activity under, our previously announced stock repurchase program could also result in a lower market price of our common stock.